nickknz/NandToTetris/README.md

 It's important to note that in and by itself, Jack programming is not an important element of this course.
 Rather, we want you play with Jack, and experience the language from a programmer's perspective.
 This familiarity will serve you well when you will set out to develop a Jack compiler and operating system, later in the course.

-Key concepts: procedural programming, object-based programming, classes, methods, functions, constructors, list processing, recursion, developing interactive applications, graphics optimization.
+**Key concepts:** procedural programming, object-based programming, classes, methods, functions, constructors, list processing, recursion, developing interactive applications, graphics optimization.

 ### Project 10
+Syntax analysis - the subject of this module -  consists of two sub-stages: lexical analysis (also called tokenizing), and parsing.

+We'll begin by presenting the basic concepts underlying lexical analysis and parsing.
+This will set the stage to the rest of the module, in which we'll implement a tokenizer and parser for the Jack language.
+The result will be a Jack analyzer - a program that unveils the syntax of Jack programs without generating executable code.

+**Key concepts:** tokenizing, grammars, parsing, parse trees, XML / mark-up, compilation.

 ## Project Progress
 - [X] Project 1